rumca-js/Django-link-archive/README_search.md

  - Will people be able to find out that the 'truth' visible on a platform is twisted?
 Are social platforms smart enough to be able to hide proof of any misdoings?
  - Will people be shadowbanned for inconvenient opinions?

+## Google is for SEO not for discovery

+You cannot effectively "Find new content" on Google.
+You may be searching for something particular, it will find you that.

+For example: you cannot find new blogs, creators by Google.

 ## YouTube comments

 YouTube does not allow the user to specify links in comments, possibly to protect the user from spammers.
 That means we cannot use links any longer, because some of users are abusing this system.
 Rather than correctly filter out spammers, posting links has been prohibited.